Cap Safety Information

 Zephyrhills® Brand Natural Spring Water identifies water sources on its bottle labels and/or online.

-Since 2005, we have made quality reports publicly available for all of our brands which are based on independent testing results from certified laboratories.
+Since 2005, we have made quality reports publicly available for all of our brands and are based on independent testing results from certified laboratories.

 Easy Consumer Access to Information: Consumer questions and comments can be directed to our toll-free number, which is listed on the label of each bottle.